 Bearing in mind that you want comfort as well as style, let’s look at some tips on picking out good footwear.

-- Believe it or not, your foot actually expands during the day.
-Dr. John P. Fritz, Podiatric Physician, and Surgeon, recommends the evening is best.
+Believe it or not, your foot actually expands during the day.
+Dr. John P. Fritz, Podiatric Physician & Surgeon, recommends the evening is best.

-- Try and find a salesperson to help you by measuring your feet.
+Try and find a salesperson to help you by measuring your feet.
 Even though you may have done this a year or so ago, it is always wise to do this every time as our feet change as we get older and a lot of us have one foot larger than the other.
-Not only that, like me, you may develop a bunion that has to be taken into consideration when trying on footwear.
+Not only that but like me, you may also develop a bunion that has to be taken into consideration when trying on footwear.

-- Don’t worry if you have a ‘wide’ foot.
+Don’t worry if you have a ‘wide’ foot.
 Ask the salesperson if they carry footwear that are extra wide.
-You might have to shop elsewhere to find a pair.
+You might have to shop around to find a pair.